By Dr Rosemary Marsh, GP Specialist Trainee, MRCPCH

 The treatments for pathological reflux (GORD) can also impact on breastfeeding.
 NICE guidance recommends alginate feed thickeners as a first-line treatment.
 However, this can be difficult to administer while breastfeeding and add to the burden on parents who are already struggling with a distressed and/or unwell baby.
 Alginate feed thickeners may be replaced by a trial of an antacid, but this may not be effective at low doses so clinicians need to consider titrating up to maximum dosage before diagnosing treatment failure.

-In up to half of cases, pathological reflux is associated with cows’ milk protein allergy (CMPA)6.
-If there are other features of CMPA (eg. relevant family history, dermatitis or colitis) this this should be considered as a differential diagnosis and management trialled first.
+In up to half of cases, pathological reflux is associated with cows’ milk allergy (CMA)7.
+If there are other features of CMA (eg. relevant family history, dermatitis or colitis) this this should be considered as a differential diagnosis and management trialled first.

 Recommended Steps for Management of GORD in Formula Fed Babies